AtelierArith/rust-random-logo/README.md

 - `src/core/renderer.rs`: Learn about image generation and processing
 - `tests/integration_tests.rs`: Understand how to write effective tests
 - `.github/workflows/rust.yml`: Learn about CI/CD configuration

+## Recent Updates

+### Version 0.1.1 (March 8, 2025)

+- **Bug Fix**: Fixed an issue where changing the seed value in the configuration file wasn't properly affecting the output image.
+The bug was in the `render_from_config` function where the RNG state wasn't being properly managed.
+- **Bug Fix**: Fixed color inconsistency between the basic example and the main program.
+Now both methods produce the same colors for the same seed.
+- **Change**: Updated the default seed value to 99 throughout the codebase.

 ## Performance